-Believe it or not it’s easier than you think to make your own Mid Century inspired planter that’s perfect for your porch or sunroom!
+Believe it or not it’s easier than you think to make your own mid-century plant stand that’s perfect for your porch or sunroom!
 Plant with succulents to colorful blooms to bright up any corner!

 - Wood dowel

 - Forstner drill bit (coordinating diameter with your wood dowel)